DKL59/DKL59/project3.md

 ---

-### 🔍 Assessing the Impact of Scholarship Fee Discounts on Student Enrolment
+### 🔍 Assessing the Impact of Scholarship Discounts on Student Enrolment

 *A data analytics case study using exploratory data analysis (EDA), statistical hypothesis testing, regression modelling, and data visualisation to evaluate how scholarship fee discounts influence student enrolment.*